contentstack/contentstack-ios-persistence-example/README.md

 }
 ```

-## Step 6: Install ContentstackPersistenceRealm iOS SDK
+## Step 6: Install ContentstackPersistenceRealm iOS Library

-You can configure the SDK in two ways – installation using CocoaPods and manual installation.
+You can configure the Persistence Library in two ways – installation using CocoaPods and manual installation.

 ### Method 1: Using Cocoapods